Rowandish/iphone-sms-backup/README.md

   * Consistent formatting of phone numbers.

-  * Replacement of phone numbers with names.
+This fork makes the replacement of phone numbers with names using the AddressBook library.

 How?
 ----